 My research programme aims to investigate the network-innovation relationship in economic geography from a network behavioural perspective.
 The main objective of my research is to generate insights into how network behaviours of entrepreneurs in geographical clusters enable them to achieve innovative outcomes and consequently help the clusters where they are located to thrive as hubs of innovation.
 In this approach, I depart from extant research on networks in economic geography and innovation studies that (a) relates individual ability to benefit from social capital mostly to network structure whilst disregarding individual decisions when to mobilize certain connections and (b) portrays network formation as a process guided by environmental and structural constraints whilst disregarding individual agency in terms of active network behaviour geared at building and maintaining ties.

 My research programme foresees a large-scale and intensive data collection effort of network structural data, network behavioural data, and innovation achievement data at multiple points in time using a range of novel data collection methods.
-More specifically, I will use interviews, multi-wave surveys, online networking monitoring tools, social science experiments and use of data from Twitter to identify and measure network behaviours.
+More specifically, I will use interviews, participant observation, experiments, networking monitoring tools such as sociometric badges and data from Twitter to identify and measure network behaviours.